 1) Tau-mediated neurodegeneration in Alzheimer's disease

-Tau acetylation causes increased tau aggregation in vitro and promote the formation of tau tangles observed in AD brain (Cohen et al., Nat Commun, 2011)
+Above image: Tau acetylation causes increased tau aggregation in vitro and promotes the formation of tau tangles observed in AD brain (Cohen et al., Nat Commun, 2011).

 2) TDP-43 mediated neurodegeneration in ALS

 TDP-43 modifications similarly promote aberrant pathology seen in diseased brain and spinal cord of ALS and FTLD-TDP patients.
 Understanding such post-translational mechanisms could lead to better therapeutic avenues to pursue for ALS, FTD and other diseases characterized by TDP-43 pathology.